Impintell-MMC/Android-Java-SQLite-Backup-Restore/README.md

-# 💾 IntelliBoxCounter Backup Utility
+# 💾 Android / Java / SQLite Backup Utility

 This Java class provides a simple yet robust backup solution for file-based databases such as SQLite.
 It creates timestamped backup files, retains a fixed number of backups, and automatically deletes older ones.